tsousa/cart66-cloud-wp/readme.txt

 = 1.0.3 - 11/30/2012

 - Adding the ability to add products to the cart via AJAX
+- Adding setting for turning debug logging on and off

 = 1.0.2 - 11/27/2012